Euramsia/personal-website/content/project/dont-die/index.md

 After 25, the thought that my body was now decaying hit me harder than expected.
 With this motivation I started looking more seriously into healthy living.
 After many half-assed attempts earlier in my life, I now (try to) follow an incremental approach that works best for me.
 If I have a clear, pragmatic, and functional structure that is written down I can maintain it more easily and also get back into it more easily if I temporarily fell out of it due to external or internal circumstances.

-The documents above are some meals that I designed and eat regularly, but many other aspects are relevant for a healthy life.
-I currently take [Blueprint supplements](https://blueprint.bryanjohnson.com), but even more important are good sleep, a good social life, and mental health.
+The documents above are some meals that I designed and eat regularly.
+I began putting them here after several friends asked me for my recipes and sending the documents individually became tedious.
+Please remember, many other aspects are relevant for a healthy life, such as good sleep, a good social life, and mental health.
+For a while I took blueprint supplements, but their was some controversy around product quality and they seem their trustworthiness has become more doubtful, so I stopped.
+I am looking to put together my own mix of supplements from independent sources.

-I began putting these documents here after several friends asked me for my recipes and sending the documents individually became tedious.
-In case you plan on buying something from Blueprint, you can use my code [FELIXSCHWEIGKOFLER](https://blueprint.bryanjohnson.com/FELIXSCHWEIGKOFLER) to give both of us a discount (25$ last time I checked) on our next purchase :)

-Stay healthy and don't die.